Traditional Thai houses from

 There's even a canal around the housing complex for guests to take a boat tour of the model settlement which comes with an actual padi field and orchard.
 If you don't fancy a boat ride, you can take a walk along the raised gravel path to see the various houses.

-Let's take a pictorial tour of these traditional Thai houses.
+Let's take a pictorial tour of these traditional houses.

 The houses in Suan Pakkad are also in the central Thai design.

 Traditional Thai houses from the south are characterized by the ornate stair and the verandah railings.
-The puppets are for "talung", the traditional shadow drama.
+The puppets are called "nang talung", the traditional shadow drama.
 The figures are cut out from buffalo hide and moved behind a lit screen accompanied by music and a narrator.
 It's similar to the "wayang kulit" or shadow puppet show in northern Malaysia.

 The scaled down padi field and orchard are next to the house from the north-eastern region or Isarn.